-Pannett Park ia a haven of peace and tranquillity close to the centre of Whitby.
-Beautifully maintained, it has stunning views, a state of the art play area and offers a variety of planting schemes for all seasons.
+Pannett Park is a haven of peace and tranquillity close to the centre of Whitby.
+Beautifully maintained, it has stunning views, and a state-of-the-art play area and offers a variety of planting schemes for all seasons.
 The park is home to Whitby Museum and Pannett Art Gallery.

 Pannett Park Museum and Art Gallery